Who said that B2C newsletters are only promotional? Ecommerce companies send out business emails also.

 But when it comes to finances, CNN editors insert colorful tables for better understanding.

-Their feature: fresh information and use of infographics
+Their feature: fresh information and use of infographics.

 I really love it and thank them for this feature.

-This is a great tool to implement in a newsletter for small businesses.
+This is a great option to implement in a newsletter for small businesses.
 This way, you can introduce yourself, help people get familiar with your company’s features and explain to them how to use your tools.

 In fact, there are no strict special rules on how to design a business newsletter.
 As usual, the design depends on your inspiration and the company’s concept.